 Here’s what research studies further illustrate:

-- When rats were fed a high-sugar diet that resembles the average western diet, their cognitive performance suffered.
+• When rats were fed a high-sugar diet that resembles the average Western diet, their cognitive performance suffered.
 The rats struggled to complete tasks that relied on their memory.
-Their struggles suggest their diets were directly responsible for impairing their brain’s prefrontal lobe and hippocampus regions.
+Their struggles suggest their diets were directly responsible for impairing their brains’ prefrontal lobes and hippocampus regions.

-- Experiments in animals and people have revealed that when the brain needs an extra power boost, blood vessels in the brain dilate to deliver more glucose and oxygen through the bloodstream.
+• Experiments in both laboratory animals and humans have revealed that when the brain needs an extra power boost, blood vessels in the brain dilate to deliver more glucose and oxygen through the bloodstream.

-Yes, natural sugars in the foods you eat perform a vital role in energizing the body and mind.
+Yes, natural sugars perform a vital role in energizing the body and mind.
 The body requires a total of 200 grams of sugar or glucose each day.
 Two-thirds of this, or 130 grams, is used by the brain to help you function to your best ability.

 The natural sugars found in whole foods are nothing to fear.
 Eating a diet with enough carbohydrates and natural sugars is vital for keeping your body and brain healthy.